-Reaction Injection Molding (RIM), also known as low pressure or high pressure perfusion.
+Reaction Injection Molding (RIM), also known as low pressure or high-pressure perfusion.
 It is a new technology applicable to the production of rapid molded products.
-It mixes two-component polyurethane materials, and then injects them into a RTV mold under normal temperature and low pressure environment, forms products through chemical and physical processes such as polymerization, cross-linking and curing of materials.
-It has advantages of high efficiency, short production time, simple process and low cost.
-It is suitable for low volume production in the product development phase, as well as production of low volume, simpler structure covers and large-scale thick-walled and uneven-walled products.
+It mixes two-component polyurethane materials and then injects them into an RTV mold under normal temperature and low-pressure environment, forms products through chemical and physical processes such as polymerization, cross-linking, and curing of materials.
+It has advantages of high efficiency, short production time, simple process, and low cost.
+It is suitable for low volume production in the product development phase, as well as the production of low volume, simpler structure covers, and large-scale thick-walled and uneven-walled products.

 3.3.1.Benefits of RIM:

 - The product molding time is short, generally 20-90 minutes.
 Large-size workpieces are more stable and can control the accuracy of ±0.20mm/100mm.